Chapter 1: Reunions

 "Anyway, you shouldn't feel ashamed.
 It was a lovely piece", Myona went on.
 "How did you know that you wanted to play this instrument?"

 Athina thought for a while.
 "I don't know.
-Piano and violin are my favorite instruments, but it's easier to practise piano with a PC, so that's how I ended up with it", she explained, now feeling better with the stranger.
+Piano and violin are my favorite instruments, but it's easier to practice piano with a PC, so that's how I ended up with it", she explained, now feeling better with the stranger.

 Hazel stared at the scene, touched.
 She was feeling so proud of her little girl.
 Cage was a bit clueless, but he also found it remarkably good the fact that someone else could play a digital piano with such skill as his departed friend.
 Only Alen was uncomfortable at the entire situation, and he couldn't tell why.